A Comparative Evaluation of Large Vision-Language Models for 2D Object Detection under SOTIF Conditions: Result

 \subsection{Performance in Environment Subset}

 \autoref{fig:env-subset-performance} summarizes detection performance on the environment subset of PeSOTIF, covering perception-degrading conditions such as rain, snow, particulates, and challenging illumination.
 Overall, several LVLMs remain competitive under these conditions.
-Gemini 3 (\ding{176}) achieves the best performance and surpasses the YOLOv5$_{60e}$ baseline in both precision- and recall-oriented metrics (e.g., $mAP_{50}$ of 0.690 vs. 0.441).
-Doubao (\ding{180}) and Gemini 2.5 Pro (\ding{174}) also show strong results, indicating that LVLM-based approaches can better tolerate environmental interference in long-tail traffic scenes.
+Gemini 3 (\ding{176}) achieves the best performance and surpasses both baselines in $mAP_{50}$ and $mAR_{50}$, while falling marginally short of RT-DETRv4 in $mmAP_{50:95}$.
+Doubao (\ding{180}) and Gemini 2.5 Pro (\ding{174}) also show strong results, outperforming YOLOv5$_{60e}$ but remaining below RT-DETRv4, indicating that LVLM-based approaches can better tolerate environmental interference in long-tail traffic scenes while only the strongest LVLM matches the transformer-based detector.